Gamer08YT/Gamer08YT/README.md

 <img src="https://github.com/user-attachments/assets/63e9d70e-a789-4944-aaf9-d04485f4129b" width="25%">

 The software was based on BSB-Lan, which was also one of the reasons why I got into Arduino/C++ development.

+### Other skills

+I learned to use Photoshop at an early age, when I had to design graphics for my online store, and I also gained experience in 3D animation in Cinema 4D.

+Today I only use Autodesk Fusion360 to create, model and produce CAD drawings.

 * 🌍  I'm based in Frankfurt am Main
 * 🖥️  See my portfolio at [My Shop (Byte-Store.DE)](http://byte-store.de)